Constructing an MS Program Plan

 DegreeWorks can be accessed through DrexelOne by:

-- selecting the "STUDENT" tab at the top of the page; and then
+- Selecting the "STUDENT" tab at the top of the page

 Once a student has constructed a program plan that the student wishes to be reviewed, the student should email the graduate advisors, requesting such a review.